ascv/HyperLogLog/README.md

 The HyperLogLog algorithm [1] provides a space efficient means to estimate the cardinality of extraordinarily large data sets.
-This module provides an implementation, written in C, for python 2.7.3 or python 3.x.
-See
+This module provides an implementation, written in C using a Murmur3 hash, for python 2.7.3 or python 3.x.
+It is strongly recommended users unfamiliar with the algorithm see See
 <a href="#theory">Theory</a> for an introduction to the algorithm.

 v0.6